nezlobnaya/leetcode_solutions/README.md

     - Stop.
 Even if you’re in the middle of something important like trying to understand the solution.
 Do not spend more than 30–35 minutes per question.
     - Record activity on your progress chart.
     - Revisit the question next week.

+    ## Important notes

+    - Don’t rush to the solution even if you think the problem statement is easy.
+Ask yourself important questions as if you’re asking your interviewer.
+Answer  these questions to yourself as if you’re the interviewer.
+Try to whisper these questions and answers.
+Don’t be afraid of talking to yourself.
+If you still can’t understand the problem statement after 5 minutes, continue trying to understand it for the remaining time (use up the remaining 20 minutes to understand the problem statement instead of worrying about solving it).

+    - Assuming you understood the problem statement, think deep and try to come up with a solution before the timer rings.
+If a brute force solution comes up right away, think about a more optimal solution.
+Do not look up the solution.
+This is the most critical step.
+Even if you absolutely get stuck and know 100% that there’s no way you can come up with the solution, still give yourself 20 minutes of undivided deep attention.
+Just ponder.
+Do whatever it takes to make your brain tick.
+If brute force is all you have, code that up.

+    - If you’re using Leetcode, look at the discussion page and view various highest rated solutions.
+If you weren’t able to come up with the solution at all, don’t worry.
+Try to understand the solution as much as possible.
+Code it up if you have time.

+    - Once you hit a total of 30–35 minutes on that problem, do not continue working on the problem — even if you’re in the middle of understanding the solution.
+Just stop.

 ## Implementation